migliorelli/tune-in/README.md

 TuneIn is a Twitch extension that enhances your media request experience by displaying the current queue in real time.
 Whether you're a streamer or a viewer, stay in sync with the requested songs and videos, ensuring a seamless and engaging streaming session.
 Keep the vibes flowing and never miss a beat with TuneIn!

-> Unfortunately it was rejected by Twitch because it encourages the streamer to listen to stream music
+> Unfortunately it was rejected by Twitch because it encourages the streamer to stream music

 ## Features